Root Canal vs. Dental Implants

 - Recovery takes longer: The average patient could spend as early as six weeks recovering from a dental implant procedure, but the process could take much longer depending on how far apart your appointments are.

 - They are more expensive: In comparison to getting a root canal, a dental implant is a more expensive option.

 Schedule Your Root Canal Appointment With Midtown Endodontist NYC Today

-If you need a root canal or dental implant, talk with a specialist about the pros and cons of each procedure.
+If you need to decide between a root canal vs. an implant, talk with a specialist about the pros and cons of each procedure.
 At Midtown Endodontist NYC, our caring and knowledgeable staff are committed to understanding and meeting all your dental needs.
 We provide complete, coordinated endodontic care and offer free consultations for all aspects of endodontics.